 Welcome to our Year 4 page

-This term is called 'Blue Abyss' which means we have been researching about the strange and wonderful creatures that live in our seas and oceans.
-We have already been fascinated by the Blue Planet and have some extraordinary homework examples.
-Check back soon for pictures and some exciting news...
+Spring One term was called 'Blue Abyss' which means we had been researching about the strange and wonderful creatures that live in our seas and oceans.
+We visited the Blue Planet and had some extraordinary homework examples.
+Please look below for photos of our amazing trip.

 Last term, our topic was called 'Potions' and we had been looking at the story of Alice In Wonderland.
 The adults even dressed up; Miss Martin as Alice, Miss Musson as the Queen of Hearts and Mr Farmer as the Mad Hatter (shame we don't have any pictures as proof!)

 In our first term, we did so many exciting things related to our topic 'I am Warrior'.
 Have a look below for some pictures and videos of our exciting adventures as Roman Soldiers.